 The Playa/The Boss/The President/The God emperor for life of the universe (all incarnations)

-The fully-customizablenote In the first game, could only be male protagonist of the series.
-An anti-heroic (except in the second game) sociopath, the unnamed protagonist, usually referred to as "Playa" in the first game and "Boss" afterwards, rises from an anonymous citizen on the streets of Stilwater recruited by Julius Little into the Third Street Saints, to a lieutenant of the aforementioned gang, the eventual leader of the Saints, an international celebrity, and finally the freakin' President of the United States.
-According to pre-release information for Saints Row: Gat Out of Hell, he eventually becomes God Emperor of the Universe.
+protagonist, usually referred to as "Playa" in the first game and "Boss" afterwards, rises from an anonymous citizen on the streets of Stilwater recruited by Julius Little into the Third Street Saints, to a lieutenant of the aforementioned gang, the eventual leader of the Saints, an international celebrity, and finally the freakin' President of the United States

-Veers straight into Unscrupulous Hero in Saints Row IV, wherein s/he not only expresses concern for the people under their jurisdiction as President, but also spends the entire game working to save people and take down the Big Bad.
-And as the game takes place largely inside a simulation, technically s/he never commits any crimes at all.
+- Veers straight into Unscrupulous Hero in Saints Row IV, wherein s/he not only expresses concern for the people under their jurisdiction as President, but also spends the entire game working to save people and take down the Big Bad.
+And as the game takes place largely inside a simulation, technically they never commit any crimes at all.

-Bad Bad Acting: The Boss simply cannot act, at all.
-Either on movie sets, or when his/her life really does depend on it while they're impersonating Cyrus Temple.
+- Bad Bad Acting: The Boss simply cannot act, at all.
+Either on movie sets, or when their life really does depend on it while they're impersonating Cyrus Temple.

 "Zinyak!
 Zinyak, you leave Biz Markie alone!
 You leave Markie out of this!!
 Oh, you sunuvabitch...I'M GONNA KILL YOU!
 IT'S NOT OPERA!!!!!"